Frequently Asked Questions

 How do I decide which UF MBA Program option is the right one for me?

-You need to decide if you want to go to school full-time (Traditional Program) or part-time (Working Professional Program).
+You need to decide if you want to go to school full-time or part-time (MBA for Professionals Programs).
 You should review the Program Summary to see which option is a good fit for you.
 You can also review the orientation presentations in the future students section of the website to get a feel for the quality and profile of the last entering class in each option.
 This process should enable you to narrow your choices to a few options.
 This is a great point to contact the admissions team who will be glad to advise you in selecting the best option for you.

 Does UF require any prerequisites?